 ADDRESS GUT MICROBIOME DYSBIOSIS

 Remember what we said about the brain-body connection?
 A mounting body of evidence suggests the gut has a similarly wide-reaching effect on the rest of the body, just like the brain.
 There’s a microbiome in your gut, kind of like a garden of (mostly) beneficial bacteria that help us digest food and reap nutrients.
 When the microbiome is hydrated and nourished, all is well.
 But when things get off-kilter (think of a dog digging up your flowers in pursuit of a bone), it can spell big trouble.

 The bacteria in our microbiome affect our health in multiple ways, so it makes sense that people with IBS typically have different microbiomes (dysbiosis) compared to people with healthy guts.
 Specifically, people with IBS tend to have small intestinal bacterial overgrowth.

 Mostly, dietary changes (such as eating probiotics) help restore microbiome balance.
 But CBD might help too.
 This is because CBD influences the immune system, which, as you may have guessed, is closely linked to the microbiome.

-We're still learning about IBS, IBD, their causes, and how to prevent and treat them.
-Likewise, we've still got a lot to learn about CBD and how we can use it to alleviate symptoms of these and other ailments.
+We’re still learning about IBS, IBD, their causes, and how to prevent and treat them.
+Likewise, we’ve still got a lot to learn about CBD and how we can use it to support the body with these and other ailments.
 But preliminary evidence suggests CBD might be a valuable tool in your IBS or IBD-fighting toolkit.
 Just be sure to talk with your doctor first before making any changes, including altering your diet or incorporating supplements.